What is Legionella?

 Legionnaires disease, also known as Legionellosis, is a type of pneumonia, which can potentially be fatal.
 Those most at risk are the elderly and the very young, male over 50’s, the ill and smokers to name a few.
 Legionella bacteria can also cause other, less harmful illness such as Pontiac fever and Lochgoilhead fever, which can affect all people.

-The main route of infection is through inhalation, by inhaling airborne water droplets that contain Legionella.
-It cannot be spread from person to person and the majority of cases or outbreaks of the disease have been via domestic water services, evaporative cooling towers, and spa pools.
+The main route of infection of legionnaires disease is through inhalation, by inhaling airborne water droplets that contain legionella bacteria.
+It cannot be spread from person to person and the majority of cases or outbreaks of legionnaires disease have been via domestic water services, evaporative cooling towers, and spa pools.

 It is also important in residential properties to regularly assess your water systems in your property, especially where water systems have been stagnant for some time.
-As a tenant, if you are renting you may have been advised on legionnaires’ disease by your estate agent when signing the lease amongst all the paperwork, but ultimately it is a landlords’ responsibility to ensure that a risk assessment is carried out on their properties.
-If you are a Landlord it is a legal requirement for you to ensure an assessment is carried out on your rental properties for the safety of your tenants.
+As a tenant, if you are renting you may have been advised on legionnaires disease by your estate agent when signing the lease amongst all the paperwork, but ultimately it is a landlords’ responsibility to ensure that a legionella risk assessment is carried out on their properties.
+If you are a Landlord it is a legal requirement for you to ensure a legionella risk assessment is carried out on your rental properties for the health and safety of your tenants and to remove the legionella bacteria from the water systems.

 Legionella Risk Assessment service provider